mnicho03/Getting-and-Cleaning-Data/README.md

 # CodeBook.md
 describes the variables, the data, and any transformations or work that you performed to clean up the data

+# Tidy_Secondary.txt
+Tidy data set - resulting txt file from the write.table function in the final line of the run_analysis.R script.